exercism/website-copy/tracks/ruby/exercises/series/mentoring.md

 - `private` attr_reader: Following the 'rule' for encapsulation: if it doesn't need to be public, make it private.
 [This link](http://ruby-for-beginners.rubymonstas.org/writing_classes/state_and_behaviour.html) may come in handy for a first introduction.
 - `inline if statement`
 - `error`: Custom error message?
 (Only if the first submission meets the Minimal Solution.)
+- `map(&:join)`: `Proc.to_sym` instead of map with block, but at this point in the track just allow it if students use it, no need to ask for it.

 ### Mentor Research
 - The Iteration article mentioned above isn't ideal, but it's one of the few I know of that does more than comparing `each` and `map`, PLUS don't uses hashes for examples.